-The applicant has provided clarification of the working methods that are to be adopted so as to secure the containment of contaminated material arising from dock operations including the decommissioning and refurbishment of vessels.
-(See Supplementary Document 1; section 7).
+The applicant has provided darification of the working methods that are to be adopted so as to secure the containment of contaminated material arising from dock operations including the decommissioning and refurbishment of vessels.
 With regard to any vessels that have been treated with TBT the cutting of steel would take place in a controlled environment.
-A suitable geo-textile material to be agreed with the Environment Agency would be placed beneath areas to be cut to ensure containment of falling debris.
+A suitable geotextile material to be agreed with the Environment Agency would be placed beneath areas to be cut to ensure containment of falling debris.
 In terms of detecting any dock floor contamination, inspections would take place on a 25 metre grid square basis.
 Should contamination be found the material would be removed to a required depth and the area re-tested for contamination.
 Once the dock floor is found to be clean it would be covered with clean material that would then be compacted to the required level.